bgyu/javascript-learning/01-basic-concept.md

       * normal object: key-value pairs, unordered collections, like dictinary in Python
       * array: ordered collections, like array in Python
       * function: a special object which has executable code associated with it

+  #### Facts:
+  1. Objects are mutable, their values can be changed
+  2. Objects are compared by **reference**, two objects are only the same when they refer to the same underlying object

   ### Constructor:
   #### A function that is written to be used to initialize a newly created object via **new** operator